sandrico555/cm11-wip/README.md

-device tree for GT-S6500 (NFC) for build cm11 by simokb96
+device tree for GT-S6500 (NFC) for build cm11 and maybe cm12

-thanks to thewhisp